-In this period of turmoil around 1900 the young de Haan gets immersed in various modernist projects: sexology, socialism, zionism and its nationalism, masculinity and exclusivity.
-He joined these movements but was, or felt, rejected by them.
-He would always be more thankful to the poets and novelists of the Eighties who introduced him to modern literary movements of naturalism, decadence, sensitivism and so on.
-These literary movements were perhaps ambivalent but much more open-minded on sexual issues than their political and scholarly counterparts although his beloved Dutch forerunners would never endorse his same-sexual literature openly.
+In this period of turmoil around 1900 the young de Haan became immersed in various modernist projects: sexology, socialism, Zionism and its nationalism, masculinity and exclusivity.
+He joined these movements, but had been, or felt, rejected by them.
+He would always be more thankful to the poets and novelists of the "Eighties" who introduced him to modern literary movements of naturalism, decadence, sensitivism and so on.
+These literary movements were perhaps ambivalent, but were much more open-minded on sexual issues than their political and scholarly counterparts; although his beloved Dutch forerunners would never openly endorse his same-sexual literature.
 They would support his Jewish poetry.
 These literary movements gave more space to de Haan's contradictory passions for boys and for the Jewish God than sciences and ideologies did.
-But literature offered less the social influence de Haan liked to enjoy.
+But literature offered less the social influence de Haan liked to promote.

-The isolation of de Haan in all the movements he joined, can of course be attributed to his stubborn character.
+The isolation of de Haan in all the movements he joined can of course be attributed to his stubborn character.
 He was for sure a difficult person to deal with.
-To say that he was a troublemaker or even an insane person as has been said does not take sufficiently into account that he defended the causes of the major losers of the twentieth century: perverts and pederasts, prisoners and Palestinians.
+To say that he was a troublemaker or even an insane person (as has been said) does not sufficiently take into account that he defended the causes of the major losers of the twentieth century: perverts and pederasts, prisoners and Palestinians.
 This promoted his marginalization.

-The rejection of him by the modernist movements brought him back to premodern positions.
-He rejected in his novels the tenets of sexology, and showed no belief in "born uranians", fixed identities and for sure not in a homosexual who renounced boys, homosex or anal sex and sadism as Raffalovich, Aletrino or Von Römer would have it.
-He was thrown out of the socialist party, but continued to believe in social justice, and protested the horrible fate of Russian prisoners.
+The lack of acceptance by the modernist movements encouraged his retreat to premodern positions.
+In his novels, he rejected the tenets of sexology and did not believe in "born uranians", fixed identities and for sure not in a homosexual who renounced boys, homosex or anal sex and sadism as Raffalovich, Aletrino or von Römer would have.
+He was thrown out of the socialist party, but continued to believe in social justice and protested the horrible fate of Russian prisoners.
 It comes as no surprise that he took to the work of Oscar Wilde and wrote various poems in his honor.
-He dedicated another poem to prince Philip zu Eulenburg, advisor to the German emperor and key figure in the biggest homosexual scandal in the new century (1907/8).
+He dedicated another poem to Prince Philip zu Eulenburg, advisor to the German emperor and key figure in the biggest homosexual scandal in the new century (1907/8).
 This typical conservative married man had sex with lower-class male servants while remaining a good friend of and important advisor to the German emperor William II - until the scandal.
-Eulenburg is another representative of a premodern homosocial world that rejected democracy, socialism and sexology, and celebrated friendship and culture rather than homo- or heterosexuality and medical sciences.17
+Eulenburg is another representative of a premodern homosocial world that rejected democracy, socialism and sexology, and celebrated friendship and culture rather than homo- or heterosexuality and medical sciences (Jungblut 2003; Domeier 2010).